nxt-insurance/nxt_config/README.md

 ## Usage

-You can load YAML files and populate their content into a configuration object using `NxtConfig.load`.
+You can create a configuration object using `NxtConfig.load` from YAML files or directly from a hash.
 If you are in a rails application, you can do this in an initializer (e.g. `config/initializers/nxt_config.rb`).

 ```ruby
 module MyRailsApp